 - Make Lunch: Along with saving you money, making lunch at home and taking it to work or school will save you thousands of calories.
 When you spend the time making your own food, you can make something you will fully enjoy whilst controlling portion sizes.
 Homemade food has no extra additives for preservation and flavor, saving you from consuming high levels of sodium, extra fats, and unnecessary calories.

 - Find a Friend: Having a friend, whether it is someone you know or a group on social media, is an effective way to stay motivated.
 Sharing your goals, successes, and struggles with others keeps you accountable and opens up a dialogue for advice and tips that may help you.
-Exercising (even remotely!) with a friend helps you continue to progress and gives you some friendly competition as well.
+Exercising (even remotely!) with a friend helps you continue to progress and gives you some friendly competition as well, making it another easy way to manage weight.
 Life isn’t meant to be lived alone, and you are never alone when trying to change your life for the better.

 - Make a Food Journal: The easiest way to monitor your food habits is to write them down.
 Figuring out your eating habits and routines will help you understand what changes you need to make in order to be healthier.
 Journaling will also help you practice portion control and how you can make smarter food choices.
 If you notice that you crave a snack at work around the same time each day, pack a healthy snack for yourself in the morning so you don’t end up making a trip to the vending machine.